Awards Received

 Shown at far left is a kusudama designed by Katerina Lukasheva.
 This modular ornament was assembled from 30 units, with each unit being folded from a small rectangular sheet of paper.

+Also shown here are a non-modular bowl designed by Kazukuni Endo and a set of four napkin rings with heart motifs, based on a non-modular design by Francis Ow.
 The bowl was formed from a single large square sheet of double-sided scrapbook paper featuring Hanukkah motifs.
 Each napkin ring was created from a single rectangular sheet of double-sided origami paper.

 All of these items were hand-folded by Teresa without the use of glue or any other adhesive.
 The items retain their shapes because of interlocking folds and/or the use of tabs inserted into pockets.